Huessenbergnetz/HBN_SFOS_Components/README.md

         // base path to the avatar images of your contributors (optional)
         // used inside the delegate displaying the contributor
         contributorsAvatarBasePath: "/usr/share/harbour-myapp/images/contributors"

-        // full path to a placeholder image for contributor entries without avatar (optional)
-        // used inside the delegate displaying the contributor
-        contributorsPlaceholderPath: "/usr/share/harbour-myapp/images/contributors/placeholder.png"

         // contact information (optional)
         contactCompany: "Little Company"